 8/1/20: I'm thrilled to be joining the faculty at Bryn Mawr College as a Senior Lecturer!
 I will miss my colleagues and students at Penn, but am very excited about this new opportunity!

 2/21/20: I am honored to be part of the team at Penn that was named the Grand Prize winner of the NCWIT award for excellence in recruiting and retaining women in computing education.
 I'm fortunate to have had the chance to collaborate with my colleague Rita Powell on many of these initiatives.

 1/28/20: Thank you to the good folks at Open Sourcing Mental Illness for hosting my blog post on advocating for mental health resources in a CS course.

 Although I spend most of my time teaching and advising students, I also contribute to the field of computer science education through publications and participating in panels and other events at conferences.
 Here are some recent publications and other activities in those areas:

 Diversity & Inclusion in Computer Science

 As a graduate student at Columbia University, I investigated software testing techniques for programs that do not have a "test oracle," i.e. for which it is difficult to know in advance what the correct output should be.
 I am no longer actively conducting research in this area, but a full list of publications is available in my CV.

-Fall 2021: I will be teaching both sections of CMSC B113 Computer Science 1.
+In Fall 2021 I am teaching both sections of CMSC B113 Computer Science 1 at Bryn Mawr College.